anag004/covid-dash/README.md

 # COVID-dashboard

 This is a dashboard for our SIRD covid model.
 The Python code for the projections is located in [this repository](https://github.com/anag004/covid-model).
 The dashboard is live [here](https://anag004.github.io/covid-dash/).
 If you notice any bugs file an issue or better yet, open a pull request.
-If you want to contribute, check out this [guide]() for areas where we need help.
+We appreciate contributions.

 ## Running locally